-Until she retired, Julie Muller taught English and American literature at the U. of Amsterdam graduate school.
+Until she retired, Julie Muller taught English and American literature at the Free U. of Amsterdam graduate school.
 Her PhD thesis was published as Words and Music in Henry Purcell's First Semi-Opera, Dioclesian (Lewiston, NY,1990) and the text of that opera appeared in Henry Purcell's Operas: The Complete Texts ed.
 Michael Burden (Oxford, 2000).
 She has also written extensively in Dutch and English on English song texts from the Renaissance to the present.

 Publications in English